louaih/bonus-hedge/README.md

 ## What It Does

-This tool helps you maximize the value of sportsbook bonus bets (also called free bets or risk-free bets) by finding the best hedging opportunities.
+This tool helps you maximize the value of sportsbook bonus bets (also called free bets, risk-free bets, or second-chance bets) by finding the best hedging opportunities.
 It:

 - Fetches live odds from multiple sportsbooks
 - Identifies opportunities where you can place a bonus bet on one book and hedge it on another
 - Calculates guaranteed profit and efficiency for each opportunity
-- Handles both US and US2 region sportsbooks automatically

-## Features

-- ✅ **Multi-region support** - Automatically queries both US and US2 regions when needed
-- ✅ **Real-time odds** - Fetches current odds from The Odds API
-- ✅ **Multiple sports** - Supports NBA, NCAAB, NFL, MLB, NHL, ATP, WTA
-- ✅ **Customizable filters** - Set minimum efficiency thresholds
-- ✅ **Clean output** - Formatted console display with all key information
-- ✅ **Debug logging** - Detailed logs saved to `debug.log` for troubleshooting

 ## Installation